mzechmeister/serval/src/ReadMe.txt

 ----------------------------------------------------------------------------
 Extension Format Units     Label     Explanations
 ----------------------------------------------------------------------------
-      [0] A       ---                Primary header (keywords for coadd method, used spectra and RVs, template SNR for each order) [1] D      ---       SPEC      Flux values of template at B-spline knots [2] D      ---       SIG       Uncertainty estimate for knot flux values [3] D      ln(A)     WAVE      Knot positions of uniform B-spline
+      [0] A      ---                 Primary header (used spectra and RVs, template SNR for each order)
+      [1] D      ---       SPEC      Flux values of template at B-spline knots [2] D      ---       SIG       Uncertainty estimate for knot flux values [3] D      ln(A)     WAVE      Knot positions of uniform B-spline